BOARD OF DIRECTORS

 Daniel Austin Green

-Daniel is director of the Michael Polanyi College, a liberal arts program with a core curriculum and individual student-designed majors at UFM.
-He is also a senior fellow at Center for Civil Society, India`s leading market-liberal think tank, which advances social change through public policy.
+Daniel is a senior fellow at Center for Civil Society, India`s leading market-liberal think tank, which advances social change through public policy.
 CCS works in education, livelihood issues, and policy training to promote choice and accountability across private and public sectors.

 Previously Daniel was program director of Templeton Religion Trust in the Bahamas.
 Prior to that he was director of the Individual Freedom and Free Markets program at John Templeton Foundation, a position he held from 2011 through 2017.
 He led the foundation`s charitable giving in the areas of economic liberty, free markets, and individual freedom.